 After an impressive first half showing against Whitley Bay last weekend, the Lang Jacks travel to Crook Town and The Sir Tom Cowie Millfield Stadium in a bid to back up their dominant victory and continue their good form to put some pressure on the teams above them in the Northern League table.
 WRITES ROB RUSH

-Crook Town are currently sitting in 11th place and coming off a narrow 3-2 victory last week, Tony Fawcett’s men will be looking to capitalise on some potential fragile defending and string together another good performance, which saw them rise up to eighth place in the division.
+Crook Town currently sit in 11th place and come off a narrow 3-2 victory last week, Tony Fawcett’s men will be looking to capitalise on some potential fragile defending and string together another good performance, which saw them rise up to eighth place in the division.

 In addition to keeping clean sheets to ensure a chance at getting maximum points from the game, Fawcett also sees it as a huge opportunity to climb the table via goal difference.
 “I spoke to the lads at half time (against Whitley) that our goal difference before the game was -5, and if we can defend well, it breeds confidence throughout the rest of the team”.

 If the Lang Jacks can marry their defensive prowess with more clinical finishing in front of goal, they’ll be prime candidates to take three points away from this game.